ArcBlock/abtnode-docs/src/deployment/from-aws-ami/index.md

 ## 5. Config Instance

-Keep everything as default should work, please remember to enable public IP for instance.
+You can use the default settings, or customize your instance to match your requirements.
+Note, please remember to enable public IP for the instance.

 ![](./images/5-configure.png)

-In this step, we also recommend enabling **Cloud Watch** monitoring for your instance. _Note, there may be added costs to enable this feature depending on your instance size._
+During configuration, it is recommended that you enable **Cloud Watch** monitoring for your instance. _Note, there may be added costs to enable this feature depending on your instance size._

 ![](./images/cloudwatch.png)

 ## 6. Config Storage

-If you want to play with ABT Node, a small root disk (10GB) should be ok, but if you plan to start forge-powered chains, please use a larger drive.
-Also note that ABT Node stores all data on the root disk by default, but you can change this behavior.
+For non-production workloads, a small root disk (10GB) is okay, but if you plan run your node in production or to start ArcBlock-powered chains, we recommend that you use a larger drive. _Note, note that ABT Node stores all data on the root disk by default, but you can change this behavior._

 ![](./images/6-storage.png)

 ## 7. Add tags

-You can add tags to your ABT Node instance to find it easier later.
+You can add tags to your ABT Node instance if you want to include any customer attributes or searchable keywords.

 ![](./images/7-tags.png)